mbsports/mbsports.github.io/_slides/home/f22-home.md

 video: https://www.youtube.com/watch?v=GlRiSiWxcxA
 caption-style: right light-text
 ---
 MB Sports has always been synonymous with quality.
-We've continued our commitment to the art of boat making in 2016 with the release of our totally redesigned B52 21.
+We've continued our commitment to the art of boat making with the release of our totally redesigned B52 21.